glycerine/spin_paxos/README.md

-round of EPaxos, but _between_ then multiple rounds; a classic location for bugs to creep in! (and something this spin_paxos repository could to be extended to check... but only check/start with the simplest building block; there is not (yet) and "multiple rounds" of Paxos here).
+round of EPaxos, but _between_ then multiple rounds; a classic location for bugs to creep in! (and something this spin_paxos repository could to be extended to check... but at the moment we only provided the simplest, most basic, building block.
+There are not (yet anyway) any "multiple rounds" of Paxos here.

 References for the EPaxos bug: